Statement on Diversity, Equity, Inclusion, and Accessibility

 Thank you for taking the time to read the DEIA Statement and reflect on how you can incorporate the commitments into your daily practices.
 Learn more about the development of the DEIA Statement by reading about the build process.

-In 2020, due to protests across the country in support of awareness of racial inequities and injustice, the National Council developed resources to help members and chapters learn how they can advocate and educate themselves.
-These resources are still helpful years later to help members understand how they can live our mission statement of “promoting equality and diversity,” and how to “be a friend to all.”
+In 2020, due to protests across the country in support of awareness of racial inequities and injustice, the National Council developed guidelines to help members and chapters learn how they can advocate in a manner consistent with our ideals and status as a 501(c)3 corporation.

 Key Moments for Diversity, Equity, Inclusion, and Accessibility